False Killer Whale

 calf

 The species is known to have polygynandrous (promiscuous) mating system, where both males and females mate with multiple mates.
-The False killer whales mate throughout the year with peak periods, occurring from January to December and in March.
-Gestation periods range from 11 to 16 months.
+False killer whales mate throughout the year with peak periods, occurring from January to December and in March.
+The gestation period ranges from 11 to 16 months.
 Females give birth to a single calf, after which they do not breed for about 6.9 years on average.
-Soon after birth, the baby is able to swim.
-The young is weaned gradually during the period of 18 - 24 months.
-Even after weaning, calves often remain in the same group with their mother.
-Males of this species are sexually mature by 8 - 10 years old, whereas females reach maturity within 8 - 11 years old.
+Soon after birth, the baby is able to swim and is weaned gradually during the period of 18-24 months.
+Even after weaning, calves often remain in the same group as their mothers.
+Males of this species become reproductively mature by 8-10 years of age, whereas females reach maturity when they are 8-11 years old.

 Population